mozilla-services/tigerblood/README.md

 and index with the error response body below and does not roll back the accepted entries (i.e. doesn't run in a transaction).

-Max entries can be configured with the TIGERBLOOD_MAX_ENTRIES env var.
+Max entries can be configured with the `TIGERBLOOD_MAX_ENTRIES` env var, which default to 1000.

 * Request parameters: None
-* Request body: a JSON object with the schema:
+* Request body:

+A JSON object with the schema (example below):

 ```json
 [{